ahmedgamalelazab/EXAM-DB/client/README.md

 * backend api to get random exam and upload the student result on the backend
 ### still out of the frame:
 * we need backend apis for all the reports required
+#### Application states :
+* handling on add instructor event not yet soon
+* handling events or app states not yet soon